A multiscale cavity method for sublinear-rank symmetric matrix factorization: Setting and main results

-Theorem \ref{thrm1} clearly manifests equivalence with its rank-one analogue, rigorously analyzed in \cite{replicaproof,LelargeMiolane,adaptiveinterpolation}, due to the $M$-independence of the right-hand side of \eqref{eq8}.
-Results of the same nature stating that ``sub-linear rank behaves as finite rank'' exist for mesoscopic spiked perturbations of random matrices \cite{huang2018mesoscopic} and for spherical integrals \cite{sublinear_sphericalint}.
+Theorem \ref{thrm1} manifests equivalence with its rank-one analog, rigorously analyzed in \cite{replicaproof,LelargeMiolane,adaptiveinterpolation}, due to the $M$-independence of the right-hand side of equation~\eqref{mainresult}.
+Similar results concerning sublinear-rank models behaving as their finite-rank counterparts exist for mesoscopic spiked perturbations of random matrices \cite{huang2018mesoscopic} and for spherical integrals \cite{sublinear_sphericalint}.
 Our results complement these in the context of Bayesian inference.

-In the remainder of this paper, we summarize four key ingredients that constitute a proof of Theorem \ref{thrm1}.
-In Section~\ref{s3}, we show how the rank-$M$ and rank-one replica symmetric potentials are related.
-Then, in Section~\ref{s4}, we show how an interpolation argument gives a lower bound on $F_N(\lambda)$.
-The corresponding upper bound is derived in Section~\ref{s5}, wherein we show concentration of the overlap matrix $\bR_{10}$ and use this result to carry out a multiscale application of the cavity method prescribed by the Aizenman--Sims--Starr scheme.
-Namely, we are able to treat sequences $F_{N,M}$ indexed by \emph{two} growing dimensions instead of one, as is usually the case.
+If hypothesis \ref{H4} is weakened, then Theorem \ref{thrm1} holds for all SNR $\lambda$ greater (smaller) than the largest (smallest) non-analytic value of $\lambda$.
+This follows from straightforward changes to the proof of Theorem \ref{thrm2} given at the end of Section \ref{s3}.